 Another important aspect to keep in mind is flexibility.
 Most trade schools offer classes year-round, which means you don’t have to wait for one semester to end and another to begin before you can start your training.
 Because many trade schools, like MTI, also offer day and evening classes, it’s easier to fit your schooling in without causing unnecessary disruption to your home and work life.

 Another advantage of a trade school over a traditional college is the career-focused training.
 At most four-year colleges, you’ll be required to take an average of two years of prerequisites before you can start focusing on your major.
-At MTI, there are no general education courses — all of your training will be specific to the program you choose.
-MTI also focuses on hands-on training in labs that simulate real working environments, and all of our instructors have real working experience in the field.
+At MTI, there are no general education courses — all your training will be specific to the program you choose.
+MTI also focuses on hands-on training in labs that simulate real working environments, and all our instructors have real working experience in the field.

 What Are Good Trades to Get Into?